l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

-# One of the handreads of lies: "Tourism is working."
+# First lie: "Tourism is working."

 I'm pure Okinawan (Nago + Miyakojima), and here to reveal hundreds of lies deceiving you.
 Let's start quickly.

-## Okinawa govt tricked you by comparing pure cash and revenue (hiding expenses on tourism)
+## Okinawa govt tricked you by hiding the expenses of tourism
 !!! info "They are comparing pure cash and revenue (hiding expenses on tourism)."
     ```
     placeholder the evidence